A simple protocol to automate the executing, scaling, and reconfiguration of Cloud-Native Apps: Simple service mesh management protocol - SSMMP

 The session closing may be also requested by Manager via the agents.
 The agents forward the request to the instances.
 The instances close the session, and report this to their agents.
 The agents forward these reports to Manager.

-The manager can request the agent to shut down a running service instance.
+The Manager can request the agent to shut down a running service instance.
 For graceful shutdown of a running instance, all its communication sessions should be closed beforehand.
 Then, an internal method (like { \tt System.exit()} in Java) can be evoked to shut down the instance.

 Manager can enforce (via its agent) a hard shutdown of a running instance of a service by killing the instance process.
-This can be done also when a running instance fails, e.g. it does not response to its agent.
-After that, all communication sessions, in which that instance was participated, should be closed by participants of the opposite sides of the sessions at the request of Manager via its agents.
-If that instance was an instance of an API Gateway, Manager removes the records (related to that instance) from its DNS.
+This can be done also when a running instance fails, e.g. does not respond to its agent or is malfunctioning.
+Before this hard shutdown, all communication sessions in which this instance was participated should be closed by participants of opposing sides of the session at the request of the Manager through its agents.

-Let us consider the case of a failure of an agent or a node.
-Since Manager can not communicate (via its agent) to the service instances running on that node, the malfunctioning node must be isolated from the running CNApp.
-This is done by closing all communication sessions, in which the running instances on that node have been participated.
-This closing can be done only partially by the opposite sides of the sessions at the request of Manager via its agents.
-Then, the node is isolated and all instances that were running on that node are regarded as closed by Manager.
-An isolated node requires intervention of the Cloud provider to recover, and to return to the Cluster.

-Each agent must register with Manager so that the network address of its node and its service repository are known to Manager.

-After a service instance is executed, it initiates an SSMMP communication session with its agent.
-The network address of the agent is, of course, { \tt localhost} for the all service instances running on the same node (host).
-The port number of the agent (to communicate with its service instances) is fixed for SSMMP, and is the same for all the agents.
+If that shutdown instance was for an API Gateway, Manager removes the records (related to that instance) from its DNS.